 The wines you get from Godello tend to be straw-coloured with good acidity, plenty of body and slightly higher levels of alcohol than other whites.

 You can expect strong fruit flavours – a mixture of citrus and green apple together with sweeter fruits like peach.
-But you’ll also get a touch of salt and that mineral flavour I mentioned before.
+But you’ll also get a touch of salt and that mineral flavour we mentioned before.
 You really can sense the slate coming through in the taste of this wine.
 That makes it more complex and structured than normal whites.

 Usually, Godello is fermented in stainless steel vats to avoid messing with that fruit and mineral combination.
-But it does sometimes get aged in wooden barrels, which can give it a slightly nutty or toasted flavour and can make it quite similar to a chardonnay.
+But it does sometimes get aged in wooden barrels, which can give it a slightly nutty or toasted flavour and can make it quite similar to a Chardonnay.

 Because of that combination of flavours, Godello wines go really well with shellfish, but the fact that they have more body and more complex characteristics means they also work with stronger flavours like octopus with paprika or anchovies and it’s a great accompaniment to cheeses.

 If you’re looking to try a Godello wine, why not start with our 100% Godello from Casar de Burbia.
 It’s an elegant wine with floral, spice and green fruit aromas against a more mineral and citrus background.
 Its eight months on lees helps provide structure, with lots of volume and unctuosity.
 Nicely balanced acidity, with a pleasing citrus and mineral aftertaste.

 Or if you want a more gastronomic option, try Casar de Burbia’s Godello Barrica.
 It’s fermented in used 500 and 600-litre French oak barrels where it remains on its lees ageing for 12 months with regular batonnage to avoid any reductive aromas developing.
 The wine then spends a further 7 months on its lees in stainless steel tanks where it slowly stabilizes before bottling.